For Students For Staff

 Keble has two ring-fenced places on offer each year for CAAH so that, typically, the total number of students studying the course in College across all years is six.
 In addition, Keble is unique in that CAAH students are part of a larger family of subjects that includes Archaeology and Anthropology as well as Human Sciences.
 The three subjects share tutors and hold social events together.
 In fact Keble has particular strengths in archaeology.
 The Professor of European Archaeology is based at Keble, as is the current Director of the Radiocarbon Accelerator Unit.
 You can find out more about them from the links below.

-Keble’s library holds one of the best relevant undergraduate library collections in Oxford, although it’s not far to walk to the Sackler Library, which houses the Ashmolean research collection and the Classics Lending Library, which is exclusively for undergraduates.
+Keble’s library holds one of the best relevant undergraduate library collections in Oxford, although it’s not far to walk to the Bodleian Art, Archaeology, and Ancient World Library, which houses the Ashmolean research collection and the Classics Lending Library, which is exclusively for undergraduates.
 There is a dedicated scholarship, the Owens Travelling Scholarship, which funds undergraduate travel related to classical archaeology and history during the vacations.